Strawberry Pound Cake

 1⁄4 teaspoon baking soda

 1 cup heavy cream

 Set the EGG for indirect cooking at 325°F/177°C.

 To make the pound cake, in a large bowl using an electric mixer, cream the butter and sugar for 3 to 5 minutes.
 Add the eggs, 1 at a time, with the mixer on low.
 Blend until the eggs are completely incorporated.
 Mix the flour, salt, and baking soda in a separate bowl.
 With the mixer on low, add the yogurt and the flour mixture, alternately, until both are completely incorporated.
 Add the vanilla and continue mixing for 15 seconds.

-Pour the batter into the prepared loaf pan and place the pan on the Plate Setter.
+Pour the batter into the prepared loaf pan and place the cooking grid.
 Close the lid of the EGG and bake for 1 hour, or until an inserted toothpick comes out clean.